Nenotriple/Folder-Funnel/README.md

 ## ❓ What's this for?
-Folder-Funnel was created to help speed up the process of saving files to a directory by removing the need to manually create a unique filename.
-It does this by creating a copy of a folder with no other files.
-This allows you to save the file to the funnel folder and have it automatically moved to the destination folder while handling filename conflicts and potential duplicate files.
+Folder-Funnel is designed to speed up the process of saving files to a specific directory by automating the creation of unique filenames.
+It works by creating an empty copy of a folder structure, known as the "funnel" folder.
+You can save files to the funnel folder, and Folder-Funnel will automatically move them to the destination folder, resolving any filename conflicts and handling potential duplicate files.

 ## 📋 Index
 - [Usage](#usage)